 Despite being included as full championship round on the Virgin Australian Supercars Championship for 2016, all was not well behind the scenes.
 Almost 12 months to the day from signing the contract, a legal dispute between the event's initial promoter, GT Global, and new promoter City Motorsport, broke out.
 With the dispute ranging through the courts, a cut-off date for a resolution at the end of May was passed and with insufficient time to secure the necessary permits and logistics to reconstruct the circuit in time for the August races, the race was cancelled.

-The circuit is centred around sections of Jalan P Ramlee, Jalan Ampang, Jalan Sultan Ismail, Jalan Raja Chulan and Jalan Perak, which are closed for normal traffic during race days between 6 am and 6 pm.
+The circuit was centred around sections of Jalan P Ramlee, Jalan Ampang, Jalan Sultan Ismail, Jalan Raja Chulan and Jalan Perak.

 The best way to reach the area is by public transport.
 Light rail stations KLCC and Dang Wangi and Monorail stations Bukit Nanas and Raja Chulan offer the easiest access.